 (I) Written policy, procedure, and practice provide for a social services program that makes available a range of resources appropriate to the needs of juveniles, including individual, group, and family counseling; drug and alcohol treatment; family planning; HIV and AIDS education; and special offender treatment.

-(J) A CCF shall provide recreational supplies and equipment as well as the opportunity to participate in planned constructive leisure time activity throughout the week, and one hour of large-muscle recreational activity per day.
+(J) A CCF shall provide recreational supplies and equipment as well as the opportunity to participate in one hour of structured planned constructive leisure time activity throughout the week, and one hour of large-muscle recreational activity per day.